 Savannahs seem more vulnerable to hypertrophic cardiomyopathy (HCM) than their moggy counterparts.
 Cats with HCM have an enlarged heart, which can impair function and result in sudden cardiac arrest.

 In an ideal world, all pedigree cat breeders would have their breeding cats regularly checked for HCM.
 Unfortunately, there is no requirement for them to do so.
 You will need to make sure your kitten’s parents have had these checks carried out, and ask for proof from the vet.

 Hybrid Male Sterility (HMS)

-In fact, savannahs are proving a valuable species for scientists at Texas University trying to understand HMS, and how it works to keep all species distinct, instead of infinite hybrids cropping up all over the place.
+In fact, Savannahs are proving a valuable species for scientists at Texas University.
+They are trying to understand HMS and show how it keeps all species distinct rather than seeing infinite numbers of hybrids cropping up all over the place.